dsb-norge/vue-keycloak-js/README.md

 ```

 The plugin adds a `$keycloak` property to the global Vue instance.
 This is actually a new Vue instance and can be used as such.
-It holds this data:
+It shadows most of the keycloak instance's properties and functions,
+with the exception of the callback events, which the plugin needs to control itself.

+These properties/functions are exposed:

 ```
 {
   ready: Boolean,              // Flag indicating whether Keycloak has initialised and is ready
   authenticated: Boolean,
   userName: String,            // Username from Keycloak.
 Collected from tokenParsed['preferred_username']
   fullName: String,            // Full name from Keycloak.
 Collected from tokenParsed['name']
-  logoutFn: Function,        // App+Keycloak logout function
+  login: Function,             // [Keycloak] login function
-  loginFn: Function,         // App+Keycloak login function
+  loginFn: Function,           // Alias for login
+  logoutFn: Function,          // Keycloak logout function
   createLoginUrl: Function,    // Keycloak createLoginUrl function
   createLogoutUrl: Function,   // Keycloak createLogoutUrl function
+  createRegisterUrl: Function, // Keycloak createRegisterUrl function
+  register: Function,          // Keycloak register function
+  accountManagement: Function, // Keycloak accountManagement function
+  createAccountUrl: Function,  // Keycloak createAccountUrl function
+  loadUserProfile: Function,   // Keycloak loadUserProfile function
+  loadUserInfo: Function,      // Keycloak loadUserInfo function
+  subject: String,             // The user id
+  idToken: String,             // The base64 encoded ID token.
+  idTokenParsed: Object,       // The parsed id token as a JavaScript object.
+  realmAccess: Object,         // The realm roles associated with the token.
+  resourceAccess: Object,      // The resource roles associated with the token.
+  refreshToken: String,        // The base64 encoded refresh token that can be used to retrieve a new token.
+  refreshTokenParsed: Object,  // The parsed refresh token as a JavaScript object.
+  timeSkew: Number,            // The estimated time difference between the browser time and the Keycloak server in seconds.
+This value is just an estimation, but is accurate enough when determining if a token is expired or not.
+  responseMode: String,        // Response mode passed in init (default value is fragment).
+  responseType: String,        // Response type sent to Keycloak with login requests.
+This is determined based on the flow value used during initialization, but can be overridden by setting this value.
   hasRealmRole: Function,      // Keycloak hasRealmRole function
   hasResourceRole: Function,   // Keycloak hasResourceRole function
   token: String,               // The base64 encoded token that can be sent in the Authorization header in requests to services
   tokenParsed: String          // The parsed token as a JavaScript object }
 ```